ReNginx/FR-SRGAN/README.md

 # FR-SRGAN

-Final Project for MIT 6.819 Advances in Computer Visio
+Final Project for MIT 6.819 Advances in Computer Vision